Keele University Science & Business Park: Innovation Centre 6

-International Centre for Childhood Disability
+Caudwell International Children's Centre

-Opened in 2018, the Caudwell Children International Centre for Childhood Disability is the UK's first purpose-built centre for multi-disciplinary therapy programmes for childhood disability and research of neurodevelopmental conditions, including autism.
+Opened in 2018, the Caudwell International Children's Centre is the UK's first purpose-built centre for multi-disciplinary therapy programmes for childhood disability and research of neurodevelopmental conditions, including autism.

 Further Plans for development

 Innovation Centre 7

 IC7, scheduled for opening in 2022, will focus on data analytics, artificial intelligence and machine learning.
 The new building will be adjacent to the new flagship international hotel.

 Academic Buildings and Leisure

 Keele Harper Adams University Veterinary School

 A new veterinary training school including a referral hospital are scheduled to open in September 2020 with operating theatres, an advanced diagnostic suite and equipment such as MRI and CT scanners.
 The school will be built opposite the "Smart Innovation Hub".

 Flagship international hotel

 Planning permission has been granted for a 150-bed, 4* flagship international hotel with conferencing facilities.